pauloamgomes/cockpit-react-example/README.md

 ## Installation

-First confirm that you have docker and docker-sync installed on your system.
+First confirm that you have [docker](https://www.docker.com) and [docker-sync](http://docker-sync.io) installed on your system.

-1. Clone this repo or download it as a zip file.
+1. Clone this repo or [download it as a zip file](https://github.com/pauloamgomes/cockpit-react-example/archive/master.zip) and extract it.
-2. Extract it
-3. Run the Cockpit Example install script inside cockpit folder:
+2. Run the Cockpit Example install script inside cockpit folder:
     ```
     $ cd cockpit-react-example/cockpit
     $ ./install.sh
     ```
     it shall initialize the Cockpit CMS with example data
-4. Install React dependencies
+3. Install React dependencies
     ```
     $ cd cockpit-react-example/react
     $ yarn install